khalid-hussain/theprophetsprayer/MARKDOWN/_fm2.md

 Answer: This reasoning is totally fallacious, and borne of not understanding the Sunnah; otherwise, how can an intelligent Muslim argue in such a way?!

 The Messenger of Allāh \pbuh himself said, “When the one making a judgment strives his utmost and arrives at the correct result, he has two rewards; but if he judges, striving his utmost and passes the wrong judgment, he has one reward.”[^b15] This _ḥadīth_ refutes the above argument and explains lucidly and without any obscurity that if someone says, “So-and-so was wrong,” its meaning under the Sharīʿah is “So-and-so has one reward.”
 So if he is rewarded in the eyes of the one finding fault, how can you accuse the latter of insulting him?!
-There is doubt that this type of accusation is baseless and anyone who makes it must retract it: otherwise it is he who is insulting Muslims, not just ordinary individuals among them, but their great Imams among the Companions, Successors the subsequent _Mujtahid_ Imams and others.
+There is doubt that this type of accusation is baseless and anyone who makes it must retract it: otherwise it is he who is insulting Muslims, not just ordinary individuals among them, but their great Imams among the Companions, Successors, the subsequent _Mujtahid_ Imams, and others.
 This is because we know for sure that these illustrious personalities used to fault and refute each other;[^b16] is it reasonable to say, “They used to insult each other”?
 No!
-In fact, it is authentically-reported that the Messenger of Allāh \pbuh himself faulted Abū Bakr in his interpretation of a man's dream, saying to him, “You were right in some of it and wrong in some of it”[^b17]---so did he \pbuh insult Abū Bakr by these words?!
+In fact, it is authentically reported that the Messenger of Allāh \pbuh himself faulted Abū Bakr in his interpretation of a man's dream, saying to him, “You were right in some of it and wrong in some of it”[^b17]---so did he \pbuh insult Abū Bakr by these words?!

 One of the astonishing effects this misconception has on its holders is that it prevents them from following the Sunnah when it is different to their _madhhab_, since to them practicing it means insulting the Imam, whereas following him, even when contrary to the Sunnah, means respecting and loving him!
 Hence they insist on following his opinion to escape from this supposed disrespect.